Next step in city logistics: Open terminals

-Open terminals are city owned infrastructure where goods can be shifted from big vehicles to small, and vice versa.
+Open terminals are city-owned infrastructure where goods can be shifted from big vehicles to small, and vice versa.
 They are open for any actor to use, after negotiations with the city.
-The purpose is to facilitate methods for last mile delivery and first mile pickup that is both more efficient for business and that creates more liveable spaces for people.
+The purpose is to facilitate methods for last mile delivery and first-mile pickup that is both more efficient for business and that creates more livable spaces for people.
 For example, they could support the containerization of city logistics.

-Larger cities have the last decades seen growing traffic problems, with congestion, noise and air quality problems.
-One part of the problem are delivery and service vehicles.
-There is an increased use of heavy trucks, but above all an exceptional increase of vans for both delivery and service.
+Larger cities have the last decades seen growing traffic problems, with congestion, noise, and air quality problems.
+One part of the problem is delivery and service vehicles.
+There is an increased use of heavy trucks but above all an exceptional increase of vans for both delivery and service.
 Logistics operators have vans as their standard vehicle, and small businesses have their own delivery and service vans.

 Cargocycles is a realistic alternative to many deliveries…

 In many cases, vans can be replaced by cargocycles.

 The advantages are multiple, even compared to electric vans:

 - higher productivity, as cargo cycles do not get stuck in traffic, can take shorter routes and can park closer to the destination

 - lower total cost of ownership

 - less space is used, which reduces traffic congestion